-This year’s TST Community Arts Project event has begun!
-‘Looking back, moving forward’ is our biggest yet, involving hundreds of local people from all generations and culminating in a two-week art ‘take-over’ of the town from 3-16 July.
+The 2021 TST Community Arts Project, ‘Looking back, moving forward’, was our biggest yet, involving hundreds of local people from all generations and culminating in a two-week art ‘take-over’ of the town from 3-16 July.

 The centre piece of the event – Mr Doodle’s unique art installation – was unveiled the day before to the press by students from each of the Trust’s schools and members of the Memory Cafe who helped to create it.
 Mr Doodle – former student Sam Cox – devised the piece in 185 separate panels which only came together at the exhibition.

-The Mayor of Tenterden, Cllr Dr Lisa Lovelidge, officially opened the event at the town station the following morning in the presence of the Mayor of Ashford, Cllr Callum Knowles, the CEO of the Trust, Sally Lees, and the Chair of the Kent and East Sussex Railway, Simon Marsh, and the project’s co-ordinator Executive Headteacher of the Tenterden Primary Federation & Rolvenden Primary School, Samantha Crinnion.
+The Mayor of Tenterden, Cllr Dr Lisa Lovelidge, officially opened the event at the town station the following morning in the presence of the Mayor of Ashford, Cllr Callum Knowles; the then CEO of the Trust, Sally Lees; the Chair of the Kent and East Sussex Railway, Simon Marsh, and the project’s co-ordinator Executive Headteacher of the Tenterden Primary Federation & Rolvenden Primary School, Samantha Crinnion.

 Tenterden Town Station

-Alongside Mr Doodle’s installation there is an exhibition of the exceptional work of talented Homewood School A level and GCSE artists, while on the platform passengers will be greeted by a sea of smiling portraits and waving hands.
-There is also a display of Humanities project work by Homewood students, covering the evolution of the Kent & East Sussex railway, housed in the information room opposite the ticket office.
+Alongside Mr Doodle’s installation there was an exhibition of the exceptional work of talented Homewood School A level and GCSE artists, while on the platform passengers were greeted by a sea of smiling portraits and waving hands.
+There was also a display of Humanities project work by Homewood students, covering the evolution of the Kent & East Sussex railway, housed in the information room opposite the ticket office.

 St Mildred’s Church

-The work of students from the Trust’s primary schools is on display in the new open layout of St Mildred’s Church
+The work of students from the Trust’s primary schools was on display in the new open layout of St Mildred’s Church

 The High Street

 Dozens of Tenterden businesses and shops signed up to display art in their windows and outside their premises.
-All of these are listed on the art trail map, copies of which can be obtained at all of the exhibition locations.
-Children who complete the quiz on the map can receive a special reward sticker when they hand it in at the end of the art trail at St Mildred’s Church.
+All of these were listed on an official art trail map, copies of which were available at all of the exhibition locations.
+Children who completed the quiz on the map were able to receive a special reward sticker when they handed it in at the end of the art trail at St Mildred’s Church.

-Tenterden Town Museum will also feature students’ work, alongside its summer exhibition ‘Our ever-changing high street’, looking at the evolution of the high street right up to the present day.
-On Sunday 17 July, three Homewood students will be in charge of the Museum as part of their preparations to join the Sixth Form Ready For Work programme in September.
+Tenterden Town Museum also featured students’ work, alongside its summer exhibition ‘Our ever-changing high street’, looking at the evolution of the high street right up to the present day.
+On Sunday 17 July, three Homewood students were in charge of the Museum as part of their preparations to join the Sixth Form Ready For Work programme in September.

-In addition, a group of Homewood sixth formers, who are taking the International Baccalaureate Career-related programme (IBCP), will be working with the project team and the railway as part of the community engagement element of their studies.
+In addition, a group of Homewood sixth formers, who were taking the International Baccalaureate Career-related programme (IBCP), worked with the project team and the railway as part of the community engagement element of their studies.

 The making of our community art

-We’ve pulled out all the stops to mark both the 60th anniversary of the preserved Kent & East Sussex Railway and help celebrate the reopening of Tenterden High Street after a year like no other.
+We pulled out all the stops to mark both the 60th anniversary of the preserved Kent & East Sussex Railway and to help celebrate the reopening of Tenterden High Street after a year like no other.

-The chosen theme not only reflects the heritage railway’s milestone but also how the Tenterden community, like so many others around the country, are coming to terms with the last 12 months and moving positively into the future as a thriving environment for residents, businesses and visitors.
+The chosen theme not only reflected the heritage railway’s milestone but also how the Tenterden community, like so many others around the country, were coming to terms with the previous 12 months and were moving positively into the future as a thriving environment for residents, businesses and visitors.

-Over the last few months, students from all the Trust’s schools, children from Home Farm Nursery and members of community groups, including the Memory Café, have been busy making hundreds of unique 2D and 3D portrait artworks like these colourful planters, made by Homewood students during wellbeing sessions, and these portraits :-
+Over a number of months, students from all the Trust’s schools, children from Home Farm Nursery and members of community groups, including the Memory Café, were busy making hundreds of unique 2D and 3D portrait artworks like these colourful planters, made by Homewood students during wellbeing sessions, and these portraits :-

 A touch of Mr Doodle magic!

-The initiative has the support of both the borough and town councils, and international artist and former Homewood student Sam Cox, aka Mr Doodle.
+The initiative had the support of both the borough and town councils, and international artist and former Homewood student Sam Cox, aka Mr Doodle.